 When we reached the door, at the end of the walk sat a yellow taxi.
 I started to cry the instant I hugged my mom, especially because she really started to cry.
 It was just too terrible.

 After a short while, she looked up and said, “You’ll do well.”

 She hurried to the waiting taxi; once inside, she rolled down the back window.

-After going back into the office, I was relieved that I didn’t have to do anything else.
-I hurried back to the dorms, up to my room and got stuff ready to go to the empty lounge for a mug of hot chocolate.
+I hurried back to the dorm, up to my room and got stuff ready to go to the empty lounge for a mug of hot chocolate.

 When I opened the door to the lounge, more than a dozen girls were seated on the floor and chairs, everywhere.
 It sounded like they were watching a movie.
 Heads turned to look.

-No bones about it, the new adventure was terrifying; I faced so many challenges.
-But I couldn’t see until they actually arrived what wonderful things God had in store – for that night, that week and the seven semesters I spent out there.
+For a shy, small-town introvert, the new adventure was terrifying; I faced so many challenges.
+But I couldn’t see until they actually arrived the wonderful things God had in store – for that night, that week and the seven semesters I spent out there.

 Sometimes the most adventurous, beautiful, growing and fruitful times in our lives come about when God brings us outside our comfort zones.
 It may not be easy, but it will be worth it if we trust in Him.

 The Lord will fulfill His purpose for me; Your love, O LORD, endures forever-do not abandon the works of Your hands. ~ Psalm 138:8